Flavia Seia Isaurica

-Flavia Seia Isaurica (floruit 141) was an ancient Roman businesswoman.
+Flavia Seia Isaurica (floruit 115 - 141 CE) was an ancient Roman businesswoman.

-She was the domina (owner) of six brick clay beds in Campania, of which she owned at least two alone, and employed at least ten foremen, officinatores.
-She belonged to the more successful in the brick industry at the time and was active from 115 until at least 141.
+She was the domina (owner) of six brick clay beds in Campania, of which she owned at least two alone, and employed at least sixteen foremen (officinatores).
+She was active in the brick industry from 115 CE until at least 141 CE.
 She is regarded as a significant example of a successful Roman businesswoman from her day and has been the subject of research.

+Our knowledge of Flavia Seia Isaurica comes primarily from the information contained within the stamps used to mark bricks she produced.